prolific-digital/media-library-alt-text-updater/readme.md

 - **Automatic Alt Text Update:** Automatically updates image block alt text in posts and pages.
 - **Media Library Integration:** Uses alt text from the media library.
+- **Multisite Support:** Supports multisite networks, including those using a single media library for site ID 1.
 - **Missing Alt Text Targeting:** Targets images that are missing alt text.
 - **Accessibility and SEO Improvement:** Improves website accessibility and SEO.
 - **Editor Override:** Allows for manual override of alt text on an image-by-image basis within the WordPress editor.